ghabs/experiment-fda-essay/_notes/capital over people.md

 Contrast this with a company that has gone bad, that has a negative culture, one in which there are few if any pro-social constraints.
 In this environment the incentives for the company become sociopathic - in particular the incentives of your immediate superiors are prioritized, and concerns about things like the ‘environment’ aren’t so much dismissed as they're never raised, certainly not in some serious way where the relative tradeoffs are deeply interrogated.

 It's very natural, and within big organizations like the FDA it's even easier to happen because of dispersed responsibilities.
-All of the decisions and 'who is on point' gets split among committees of people, which due to the horrible magical spell of committee meetings, invoked by the combination of bad coffee and hierarchies, often end up arriving at worse decisions than a single person.
+All of the decisions get split among committees of people, which due to the horrible magical spell of committee meetings, invoked by the combination of bad coffee and hierarchies, often end up arriving at worse decisions than a single person.
 Decisions like the bay of pigs, approving new coke, or waiting 10 days for no reason to approve a vaccine [tk: link]

 And with regards to their incentives for an individual actor in the FDA is what will get them promoted (positive) and what will get them yelled at (negative).

 The FDA is set up to punish false positives - saying a drug is safe when its not - far more harshly than false negatives - saying a drug is unsafe when its not.
 And there are few if any meaningful incentives to reward agents for approving drugs faster or doing a cost benefit analysis to see if slightly more risk is worth lives saved.

 ### Elite Conspiracy